designsecurity/progpilot/docs/SPECIFY_ANALYSIS.md

 ### instanceof property
 #### sinks, validators, sanitizers and sources
-If you know the class name of your object just type it like below :
+If you know the class name of your object just type it like below:
 ```javascript
 {"name": "prepare", "instanceof": "mysql_connect", "language": "php", "attack": "sql_injection", "cwe": "CWE_89"}
 ```
-Instead of using the class name (or if you don't known it) use the name of the property :
+Instead of using the class name (or if you don't known it) use the name of the property:
 ```javascript
 {"name": "isValidNumber", "instanceof": "ESAPI->validator", "language": "php"}
 ```
 Here *ESAPI->validator->isValidNumber()* is a validation function but we don't know the object assigned to *validator* property.

-Instanceof property works with object heritage and you can define the parent object as an instance of a sink like below :
+Instanceof property works with object heritage and you can define the parent object as an instance of a sink like below:
 ```javascript
 {"name": "query", "instanceof": "SomeClass1", "language": "php"}
 ```